Horace and Pete: Conception and casting

-C.K. said that the show was inspired by Mike Leigh's 1977 play, Abigail's Party, which was written and developed using Leigh's improvisation method, and was then made into a multi-camera TV play.
+C.K. said that the show was inspired by Mike Leigh's 1977 play, Abigail's Party, which was written and developed using Leigh's improvisation method.
+It was then made into a multi-camera TV play.
 Abigail's Party's story takes place during the course of a night, over drinks and dinner.
 It is one scene over two hours.
 C.K. also credits playwright Annie Baker both in discussion about the show and in the credits, as he saw her play The Flick, and was influenced by her work there.
 She also helped him with the writing of the first few episodes.

 The idea was a sitcom with no audience or laugh-track, multi-camera, shot from a stage-like perspective (i.e., from one angle).
 The focus would be, similar to Abigail's Party, centered on a family.
 Steve Buscemi came on board first, then Edie Falco and Jessica Lange.
 C.K. said that the cast will get a portion of the profits.

 For the role of Pete Wittel, C.K. originally tried to cast Joe Pesci.
 In a conversation over the phone, Pesci declined the role, so C.K. went to his home to try to persuade him.
-After discussing about the script, Pesci admitted that he liked it, yet still said no. C.K. had also offered the role to Jack Nicholson and Christopher Walken, before eventually considering and signing Alan Alda.
+After discussing the script, Pesci admitted that he liked it, yet still said no. C.K. had also offered the role to Jack Nicholson and Christopher Walken, before eventually considering and signing Alan Alda.
 C.K.'s character's name is a homage to the late comedian Harris Wittels, who opened for C.K. and was someone C.K. considered a talented comedian of note.

 C.K. started writing the show in October 2015 and then as cast members came on board, he held rehearsals in January 2016.
 Sections of the show's scripts were kept intentionally blank with placeholders to insert current events, like the upcoming presidential election.